Bumper to Bumper Insurance: A Complete Guide

 - By PolicyBazaar -

-Getting a Motor Insurance, unlike other forms of insurance, is not a choice but a legal compulsion.
-It is mandatory to have a third-party motor insurance under Indian Motor Act.
-But it is recommended by experts to get a ...read more
+Getting a Motor Insurance is essential for all the car/vehicle owners, drivers in India.
+It is mandatory to have a third-party car insurance under Indian Motor Act.
+But it is recommended to get comprehensive insurance fo...read more

 - Zero Depreciation Car Insurance Coverage & Features